 ExOfficio, that travel apparel we love, also has a range of Give-N-Go underwear for women.
 The most practical in this line is the ExOfficio Give-N-Go Low Rise Bikini Brief (also available in thong, string bikini, bikini, and non-lace versions).

 ExOfficio has a wider range of styles and cuts for women, so you have many options depending on the personal preference.

-Just like the men’s version, this travel underwear are lightweight, breathable, and antimicrobial.
+Just like the men’s version, these travel underwear are lightweight, breathable, and antimicrobial.

 The diamond mesh weave is heaven-sent for women who tend to feel very swampy even on non-travel days.
 It’s so lightweight and breathable that you will almost feel like wearing no underwear at all.

 The fit is a little tricky.
 Again, the waist runs snug, but the leg holes run a little big.
 Depending on which minor flaw you’d rather deal with, make sure you inquire carefully about the sizing.

 An almost-all-natural option for women is the Icebreaker Merino Women’s Siren Bikini (also available in thong and hot pant).

 Made of 83% Merino Wool, 12% Nylon, 5% Spandex, this pair of comfortable women’s travel underwear provides semi-full coverage and a good, stretchy fit.

 Merino wool is naturally quick-drying, wicking, and antimicrobial.
 Its fibers perform better in these aspects than a synthetic coating and will be great for odor control.
 The garment dries under 3 hours, so you can just bring two pairs to your trip and just keep throwing them in the wash.
 The synthetic blend of this garment makes it more durable and not too delicate, which means it will withstand several washes without sagging.

 In terms of comfort, the Icebreaker Merino does not disappoint.
 The side seams are moved forward for comfort and won’t dig into the hip.
 The seams at the waist and leg holes are hemmed with comfortable fabric to avoid chaffing.